ExpressGateway/express-gateway.io/docs/plugins/plugin-development.md

 - `version` - _optional_ - Hint for the Plugin System how to process plugin, '1.2.0' only at this point
 - `init` - _mandatory_ - Function that will be called right after Express Gateway will `require` the plugin package
 - `policies` - _optional_ - list of policies to be added to the whitelist (requires confirmation from user)
-- `options` - _optional_ - JSON schema for support plugin options.
-Will be used for prompting during CLI execution.
+- `schema` - _optional_ - JSON schema for plugin options.
+It will be used for prompting during CLI execution and data validation when loading the plugin.
-  Note: at this point only simple types: `boolean`, `string` and `number` are supported.
-Full featured JSON Schema validation is planned for future releases

 ### Events